WisdomPandovic/Mobile-API/README.md

-# imgur-api
+# imgurify-api
 # Backend API

-The backend of the Imgur Project is built using Node.js, Express, and Mongoose.
+The backend of the Imgurify Project is built using Node.js, Express, and Mongoose.
 It provides endpoints to manage posts, tags, users, comments, and likes.

 ## Prerequisites